Special Educational Needs

 How does the school know if pupils need extra help?

-- We assess pupils at least each term to identify the progress they are making or if any are falling behind.
+• We assess pupils on an ongoing basis to identify the progress they are making or if any are falling behind.

-- We draw on the expertise of other professionals such as the Educational Psychologist and Speech Therapist to support the teaching staff working with individual children and staff training.
+• We draw on the expertise of other professionals such as the Educational Psychologist and Speech Therapist to support the teaching staff working with individual children.

 What should I do if I think my child has SEN?